nikovaxx/LeviathanOracle-stream/README.md

 - Global error handler to handle all errors.
 (Requires webhoook)
 - Modular architecture with clean code structure

-**NOTE**: Code is in a very early state and maube bugged and incomplete in some places.
+**NOTE**: Code is in a very early state and maybe bugged and incomplete in some places.
 V2 is still not being hosted/deployed yet.

 ## Features